feed4love/basic_bank/README.md

 4) Entity transaction keep data to match requeriments about transaction and status logic.

-5) The database is working curently is H2, but initial develop has been started with Atlas, the MongoDb Cluster that is a great option for nono E/R database.
+5) The database is working curently is H2, but initial develop has been started with Atlas, the MongoDb Cluster for nono E/R database.
 But the cluster of Mongo require to configure each client Ip address to accept connections, so the most portable option is to use H2.
 The codes to switch for MongoDB are commented.

 6) Security.
 Here is choose to use a Basic Authorization for the API.
 Is well known better methods such Oauth2.0 , JWT, among others.
 Any case regarding this matter is decided at this stage to implement the Basic Auth and move forwad with requirements.